rimarque/minirt/README.md

 - You can press **TAB** to select an object or **L** to select light
 - Press **L** to activate light mode, use the keys to translate the light and press it again to deactivate
 - Every time you press **TAB** a new object will be selected and it will turn red, you can use the keyboard to translate, rotate or resize the selected object
-- If there are no more object to select pressing **TAB** will take you back to camera mode
+- If there are no more objects to select pressing **TAB** will take you back to camera mode
 - The movement of light and objects is relative to the axes of the real world

 ### **Translation**